-NOTE 11 - Evaluation of Subsequent Events
+NOTE 11 - Uncertainties

 On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) a pandemic.
 As a result, economic uncertainties have arisen which are likely to negatively impact the Foundation's contributions and net income.
 Other financial impact could occur though such potential impact is unknown at this time.